 The Brand Center

-Welcome to The GSOC Brand Center, your one-stop resource for volunteer marketing and promotional materials!
-This center will provide you with the necessary tools and guides to help you with planning and promoting Girl Scout activities in Orange County and beyond--including downloadable graphics and templates, media support, suggestions on how to make custom troop products, how to build a troop website, and much more.
+Welcome to The GSOC Brand Center, your resource for volunteer marketing and promotional materials information!
+This center will provide you with the necessary tools and guides to guide you in planning and promoting Girl Scout activities in Orange County and beyond--including downloadable graphics and templates, how to contact us, media support, suggestions on how to make custom troop products, how to build a troop website, and much more.

 Eight key questions to ask yourself when creating Girl Scout products: